 The natural history of Kamikochi is one of great elemental upheavals occurring over many thousands of years, though some of these were also quite recent.
 The mountains and valleys were shaped in part by glacial activity, evidence of which can still be seen in some of the most prominent peaks.
-Another major player in the formation of the area was Mount Yake whose eruption over 14,000 years ago changed the course of the Azusa River, causing it to run through the basin in which present day Kamikochi and Matsumoto are located.
+Another major player in the formation of the area was Mt.
+Yakedake, whose eruption over 14,000 years ago changed the course of the Azusa River, causing it to run through the basin in which present day Kamikochi and Matsumoto are located.

 Mountain Culture – From Religion to Recreation

 Prior to the arrival of European alpinists in Japan in the 19th century, climbing mountains had always been thought of as an ascetic pursuit, suited to priests and monks.
-Japan’s animistic native religion of Shinto views divinity as being present in every part of the natural world, but mountains have a special prominence due to being closer to the gods.
+Japan’s animistic native religion of Shinto views divinity as being present in every part of the natural world, but mountains have a special prominence due to them being closer to the gods.

 The spiritual view of mountaineering can be found in written records from the Nara Period (710-794) and the Heian Period (794-1185) which detail various excursions to the hills motivated by spiritual aims.
-Many centuries later in 1828, the priest Banryu famously climbed Mount Yari and founded a temple there.
-Then in 1878 William Gowland, an English surveyor, employed by the Meiji government, became the first foreigner to summit Yari.
+Many centuries later in 1828, the priest Banryu famously climbed Mt.
+Yari and founded a temple there.
+Then in 1878, William Gowland, an English surveyor, employed by the Meiji government, became the first foreigner to summit Mt.
+Yari.
 Gowland’s motives appear to have been those of adventure and exploration rather than religious enlightenment and, in this respect, he started something of a trend.

 It is a testament to this man’s versatility, genius, and adventurous spirit that, in spite of his alpine legacy, Gowland is now better remembered as “the father of Japanese archeology” for his work in surveying ancient burial mounds of the Kofun Period.

 Another fine Victorian gentleman more specifically identified with alpine culture was Walter Weston.
-Hailing from Derby County, Weston was a clergyman, teacher, and polymath whose love of athletics rivalled his unquenchable thirst for knowledge.
-Following Gowland’s example, he climbed Yari in 1891 and also adopted the curious coinage of “alps” when he wrote about his experiences in “Mountaineering and Exploration in the Japanese Alps” (Can be read online here).
+Hailing from Derby County, Weston was a clergyman, teacher, and polymath whose love of athletics rivaled his unquenchable thirst for knowledge.
+Following Gowland’s example, he climbed Mt.
+Yari in 1891 and also adopted the curious coinage of “alps” when he wrote about his experiences in “Mountaineering and Exploration in the Japan Alps” (Can be read online here).
 The book was an instant classic of travel literature and would help spread the fame of Japan’s fledgling alpine culture to other countries.
-In Japan, Weston’s main contribution to popularizing alpine sports in Japan was helping to establish the First Japanese Alpine Club in 1905.
+In Japan, Weston’s main contribution to popularizing alpine sports in Japan was helping to establish the first Japanese Alpine Club in 1905.
 For this and other achievements in the field, he has become known as “The Father of Mountaineering in Japan.”